SteeltoeOSS/MainSite/src/Client/wwwroot/site-data/blog/steeltoe-3-0-packs-a-mighty-punch-with-many-new-features.md

 Steeltoe 3.0 is a product of years of learning.
 Small businesses and large enterprises have all been benefiting and contributing to this new release.
 It’s a fresh take on cloud opinions that seemingly never get answered.
 It’s the next evolution for your microservices to go to cloud ninja status.

 ---
-##### If you’re moving from Steeltoe 2 and would likea quick comparision with version 3, refer to [this page](https://steeltoe.io/docs/3/welcome/whats-new).
+##### If you’re moving from Steeltoe 2.x and would like a quick comparision with version 3.0, refer to [this page](https://steeltoe.io/docs/3/welcome/whats-new).
 ---

-Let's take a look at the new things included in Steeltoe 3.
+Let's take a look at the new things included in Steeltoe 3.0.
 If you’re still wondering how the project fits in your new or existing .NET applications, [learn how here](https://steeltoe.io).

 ## RabbitMQ messaging in less than 5 lines of code